TU Graz Summer Research

 Graz is home to four different universities and a large student population, lending the city a vibrant and youthful atmosphere and many student-friendly amenities.
 The beautiful Mur River runs through the city center and there are numerous architectural, historic, cultural, and outdoors features to explore.
 Each year the city hosts numerous festivals.
 Students will enjoy the many green spaces, its well-preserved medieval city center, the lively arts scene, and the relaxed feel of this hidden gem in Austria.

-3. Maroon - Maroon is an interactive virutal laboratory and experiment environment that allows students to explore various experiments and phenomena in an immersive and engaging way.
-Implemented in Unity, this project seeks to extend the "Maroon" framework, enhance the virtual reality experiences, and add new experiences to Maroon.
+2. Maroon - Maroon is an interactive virtual laboratory and experiment environment that allows students to explore various experiments and phenomena in an immersive and engaging way.
+Implemented in Unity, this project seeks to expand the Maroon framework, enhance the virtual reality experiences, and add new experiences to Maroon.

 Students will receive 3 KU credit hours for EECS 690.
 Additional credits may be possible depending on the number of research hours completed.
 Most students should plan to spend at least one month in Graz, although a longer duration is also possible.
 It is also possible to combine participation in a research project with semester study abroad at TU Graz.
 Contact Jenna in KU Study Abroad for more information.